 Home investors often find the highest return on investment in transitional neighborhoods like the Bronx where architecturally interesting homes ripe for renovation can be purchased at bargain prices.
 But, neighborhoods that have not been invested in for many years can also pose potential risks.
 HomeVestors® franchisees, however, have peace of mind.
 They have the support of a Development Agent with strong investing acumen serving as their mentor through all aspects of the investment property process.

-To find out more about how you can benefit from the security of HomeVestors’ proven home-buying and rehabbing strategy, reach out to speak to a member of our team or request an information packet today.
+To find out more about how you can benefit from the security of HomeVestors’ proven home-buying and rehabbing strategy, request information today.

 Each franchise office is independently owned and operated.